Alfresco/alfresco-content-app/docs/extending.md

 ```
 <p class="tip">
-In order to allow extending the content-metadata presets, the settings from `app.config.json` must be copied to the `app.extensions.json` and ids must be added to all its items.
+In order to allow the content-metadata presets to be extended, the settings from `app.config.json` must be copied to the `app.extensions.json` file and its ids must be added to all the items.
-Having ids would allow external plugins to extend the current setting.
+Having ids allows external plugins to extend the current setting.
 </p>

 ## Registration